As Watford's Premier League journey continues, an ever-growing number of fan groups are starting up, both close to home and around the globe.

 Martin Klinteberg lives in Helsingborg, in the south of Sweden, and runs two Swedish supporter sites - www.svenskafans.com/england/watford/ and Facebook.
 Anyone wishing to contact Martin can do so via the Facebook page.

 We are the most informative Russian-speaking fan community dedicated to Watford on the most popular social network in the CIS.
 They started their activity in July 2015 and since then they have been covering all the news, transfers, matches live and much more.
 Seven people from three countries (Russia, Ukraine & Belarus) are currently working on the project's functioning.
 They can be contacted via: vkontakte - https://vk.com/watfordfanclub, and email - email@example.com.

 Watford in California

 The California Hornets are a small group of Watford fans in the Golden State, predominantly in the Los Angeles & San Francisco areas, who would love to hear from fellow Hornets stateside.
 California Hornets can email Barry Charleton at firstname.lastname@example.org or check out the California Hornets Facebook group at https://www.facebook.com/groups/1383628448602311/

-Denver is seven hours behind the UK, so 3PM kick offs in the UK are 8AM kick offs for the group, which they say is fine because the taps are open an hour earlier than that!
-The group invites all Watford fans from Denver, Colorado, and the greater Rocky Mountain region – as well as those just passing through on their way to the ski resorts – to join them and can be contacted at firstname.lastname@example.org
+Denver is seven hours behind the UK, so 3PM kick-offs in the UK are 8AM kick-offs for the group.
+The group invites all Watford fans from Denver, Colorado, and the greater Rocky Mountain region – as well as those just passing through on their way to the ski resorts – to join them, and can be contacted at email@example.com

 New England Watford FC Mailing List